L3yzs/win11themehyprland/README.md

 Win11-Theme/win11_theme.sh

-You can view it here:
+You can find it here:

 https://github.com/L3yzs/win11themehyprland/blob/main/Win11-Theme/win11_theme.sh

-Before running it, PLEASE READ THROUGH THE SCRIPT AND CHECK THE PATHS.
+Before running the script, PLEASE READ THROUGH IT AND CHECK THE PATHS.

 ⚠️ POSSIBLE ERRORS

 There MAY BE ERRORS in this project.

-I haven't touched or maintained this project for quite a while, so some configurations may be outdated or may not work exactly as expected on your system.
+I haven't worked on this project for quite a while, so some configurations may be outdated or may not work exactly as expected on your system.

-If something doesn't work:
+If something doesn't work, check:

-Check your file paths.
-Check your username.
-Check your Pywal configuration.
+Your username and file paths
+Your Pywal configuration
+Your Waybar configuration
+Your Eww configuration
-Make sure all required programs are installed.
+Whether all required programs are installed
-Check your Waybar configuration.
-Make sure the Win11-Theme folder is correctly placed inside ~/.config/.
-Check the script for paths or commands that are specific to my system.
+Whether the Win11-Theme folder is correctly placed inside ~/.config/ Whether the script contains commands specific to my old system 🛠️ CUSTOMIZATION
-🛠️ CUSTOMIZATION

 This project is intended to be customized.